2000–01 UEFA Cup

-Liverpool won the 2000–01 UEFA Cup with a golden goal in the final against Alavés for their third title in the competition.
+The 2000–01 UEFA Cup was the 30th edition of the UEFA Cup competition.
+Liverpool won the final with a golden goal in extra-time against Alavés for their third title in the competition.
 It completed a cup treble for the club, as they also won the FA Cup and the League Cup that season.
 The conclusion of the tournament by a golden goal is the only instance in any of the major European club cup competitions until the abolition of the rule in 2002.

 Galatasaray could not defend their title as they automatically qualified for the 2000–01 UEFA Champions League and also reached the knockout stage.

 English clubs had been banned from European competitions between 1985 and 1990 as a result of the Heysel disaster, and Liverpool were the first English side of the post-Heysel era to win the trophy.
 The previous English winners were Tottenham Hotspur in 1984.
 It was also Liverpool's first European trophy of the post-Heysel era.